 2.0 Materials and methods

+STUDY AREA

+PLANT COLLECTION

+EXTRACTAND DOSAGES PREPARATION

+ANIMALS EXPERIMENTS

 A total of thirty-six (36) Swiss mice divided into 6 groups (A-F) were used for the study.
 This involved 12 males and 24 females in ratio 1 male :2 females, with an average weight of 22.9±2.45g.
 Fresh Acanthus montanus leaves were obtained from a farmland in Igwuruta, Rivers State.
 Leaves were washed thoroughly, and homogenized, the liquid was extracted and filtered.
-Group A served as the control not given levonorgestrel or A. montanus. group B was administered 0.75mg/kg/bw of levonorgestrel, group C was administered 0.375mg of levonorgestrel.
+Group A served as the control and was not given levonorgestrel or A. montanus. group B was administered 0.75mg/kg/bw of levonorgestrel, group C was administered 0.375mg of levonorgestrel.
 Group D was administered 0.75mg of levonorgestrel and 500mg/kg/bw of Acanthus montanus, group E was administered 0.375mg of levonorgestrel and 500mg/kg/bw of Acanthus montanus, and group F was administered 500mg/kg/bw of Acanthus montanus only.
 Group B- E were gavaged the contraceptive drug [levonorgestrel] immediately after mating was confirmed.

 The results were statistically analyzed and expressed as mean + standard deviation (SD).
 For the comparison between groups, the one-way analysis of variance (ANOVA) and correlation of the JASP version 0.18.3 and the software used was Microsoft excel 365